arqex/amdrequire/README.md

 I am not sure if load external files is a good idea in Node apps, but I am sure that if protocol and domain matches our protocol and domain AMDrequire should work as if the require was local and it is not working like this yet.

 I personally would recommend always using relative paths instead of complete URLs.

+### More testing
+There is a small node app to test AMDrequire called [amdrequire-test](https://github.com/arqex/amdrequire-test).
+It tests the different ways that require.js load the files, but I am sure that those tests can be improved.
+Also, testing possible Node and AMD require conflicts would be great.

 ## References
 This piece of code has been developed with one eye on the [Node's module source code](https://github.com/joyent/node/blob/master/lib/module.js) and the other on the [require.js documentation](http://requirejs.org/docs/api.html).